kareniel/awesome-evm-security/README.md

 - [Smart Contract Security Registry](https://github.com/ethereum-lists/contracts) - An effort to identify deployed contracts instances given their chain and address, by listing the project they belong to.
 - [Forta](https://docs.forta.network/) - Community-based runtime security network for smart contracts.

-## Guides
-- [CryptoSec.info](https://cryptosec.info/) - Information to help beginners learn how to protect their funds against hackers and scammers.
-- [How to become a smart contract auditor](https://cmichel.io/how-to-become-a-smart-contract-auditor/) - Frequently asked questions that are related to auditing and auditors can get their first job.
-- [Genesis 0x00: A Series on Blockchain Security](https://devansh.xyz/blockchain-security/2021/09/13/genesis.html) - Weekly articles on Blockchain Security, covering secure development, common vulnerabilities in smart contracts, auditing Solidity, and static analysis.

 ## Ecosystem
 - [People to follow on Twitter](https://twitter.com/i/lists/1453086258436128770) - Twitter list to an overview of the web3 ecosystem and security people.
 - [Videos to watch on YouTube](https://www.youtube.com/playlist?list=PLox242_JhiuEe64LzW1M8XpiQ2-N5bZsX) - YouTube playlist of web3 security videos.